opis/docs/json-schema/2.x/variables.md

 ---
 layout: project
 library: json-schema
-version: 1.x
+version: 2.x
-canonical: /json-schema/2.x/variables.html
 title: Variables ($vars)
 description: using variables in json schema
 keywords: opis, json, schema, variables, $vars
 ---

-Variables are a non-standard addition to tackle different scenarios where json schema alone fails.
+Variables provide a new way to tackle different scenarios where json schema alone fails.
 This means, that you can use a new keyword named `$vars` to make your life easier.